GlobalWebIndex/GWIQ-howto/README.md

 When GWI generates a tag the following items will need to be considered for all versions of GWIQ tagging.

 #### CampaignID (cid)
 This will be supplied by GWI and is unique to the campaign being tracked.
 All elements of a single campaign must be tracked with the same CampaignID.
-A new CampaignID must be used for each new campaign being tracked.
-Data is attributed to the relevant CampaignID
+Data is attributed to the relevant CampaignID therfore a new CampaignID must be used for each new campaign being tracked.

-NOTE: Making sure you use the correct cid avoids data being incorrectly attributed to the wrong campaignID in our systems.
+NOTE: Making sure you use the correct cid avoids data being attributed to the wrong campaignID in GWI systems.

 #### Key-Value Pairs
-Key-value pairs, added to our tags at the point of generation.
+Key-value pairs, added to our tags at the point of tag generation.
 They allow additional information to be passed to GWI for the purpose of segmentation.

 NOTE: Key-Value Pairs must be agreed with GWI at the point of tag generation before campaign launches.
 Without approval a key will be removed in data cleaning and cannot be recovered.
 Only information passed to the tag will be available for segmentation.